greelgorke/spaghetti-noppen/Agenda.md

 * what about routers: a router is just a plugin, that maintains a subchain (or a tree of sub-chains)
 * Questions so far?

-## The next step: data flowing through the app.
+## The next step: data flowing through the app
 * Streams as flow control: design your app as a pipeline
 * If your app transform string inputs: do core Streams, they're good till awesome
 * heard about Flow Design?
 For node you can find something like that too: event-stream